Best running shoes for flat feet

 7) Brooks Addiction GTS 15

-Like the Beast, the ultra-cushioned midsole has a set of ‘Guiderails’ – raised sidewalls that cup the foot on either side.
+Like the Brooks Beast, the ultra-cushioned Addiction GTS 15 has a set of ‘Guiderails’ – raised sidewalls that cup the foot on either side.
 This design makes it ideal for flat-footed runners who require a lot of underfoot support.

 Hypothetically speaking, even if the Guiderails were missing, the wide midsole has plenty of inherent stability.
 The broad forefoot and heel result in a planted ride, and the rubber outsole provides coverage without any deep grooves.
 That helps with traction and overall stability.